 - 4.1 Each case must begin with an initial assessment with the client, at which time the counselor will assist the client in assembling and reviewing the household budget.
 In addition, there will be a full examination of the current mortgage situation and the events leading to the financial crisis. - 4.2 A counseling plan will be developed for each client.
-This plan will include a goal and subsequent objectives that are agreed upon by both the counselor and client. - 4.3 The counseling staff is able to provide services at the client's home, as well as at the program offices. - 4.4 Each counselor must be certified by the Michigan State Housing Development Authority (MSHDA) as a Housing Counselor. - 4.5 Counseling services can include direct client contact and indirect client support.
+This plan will include a goal and subsequent objectives that are agreed upon by both the counselor and client. - 4.3 The counseling staff is able to provide services at the client's home, as well as at the program offices. - 4.4 Each counselor providing individual counseling services must be certified by the US Department of Housing and Urban Development (HUD) as a Housing Counselor. - 4.5 Counseling services can include direct client contact and indirect client support.
 Indirect client support may include information gathering, maintenance of case records, and communication with mortgage companies and/or community organizations on behalf of the client. - 4.6 Foreclosure Intervention counseling, consisting of an initial assessment, budget counseling, advocacy/mediation between client and mortgage company and client and community organizations.
 These services are offered to older adults who are currently delinquent on their mortgage payments and/or property taxes and are facing the loss of their home. - 4.7 Professional counseling regarding reverse mortgage will be provided to older adults seeking such a loan and that require a counseling certificate. - 4.8 Refinance counseling will be provided to older adults seeking to refinance their current mortgage in order to prevent predatory lending and the potential future loss of their home and/or equity. - 4.9 Referrals should be made to Legal Aid of West Michigan when appropriate.

 SERVICE NAME Guardianship SERVICE NUMBER 5.0 SERVICE CATEGORY Community (Supportive & General) Services SERVICE DEFINITION The Kent County Guardianship Program provides guardianship and/or conservatorship services to legally incapacitated and/or developmentally disabled adult residents of Kent County who have no one to serve in that capacity.
 A guardian is a person lawfully invested by the Probate Court with the power, and charged with the duty of, ensuring that the daily and personal needs of the person are met.
-A conservator is a person lawfully invested by the Probate Court with the power, and charged with the duty of, ensuring that the daily and personal needs of the person are met.
 A conservator is a person lawfully invested by the Probate Court with the power, and charged with the duty of, protecting a person's property (estate).
 UNIT OF SERVICE One month guardianship service to one client.